Introduction

 Newcastle Gateshead Cultural Venues (NGCV)

-Seven Stories is part of a partnership with 10 leading cultural venues in Newcastle and Gateshead including: BALTIC, Centre for Life, Dance City, Live Theatre, Northern Stage, Sage Gateshead, Seven Stories, Theatre Royal, Tyneside Cinema and Tyne & Wear Archives & Museums.
+Seven Stories is part of a partnership with 10 leading cultural venues in Newcastle and Gateshead including BALTIC, Centre for Life, Dance City, Live Theatre, Northern Stage, Sage Gateshead, Seven Stories, Theatre Royal, Tyneside Cinema, and Tyne & Wear Archives & Museums.

-City of Dreams - a 10-year mission, aiming to improve the life chances of all children and young people in Newcastle and Gateshead through co-ordinating learning programmes and resources; developing new activities that addresses social challenges faced by younger people; promoting agency of children and young people in society.
+City of Dreams – a 10-year mission, aiming to improve the life chances of all children and young people in Newcastle and Gateshead through co-ordinating learning programmes and resources; developing new activities that address social challenges faced by younger people; promoting agency of children and young people in society.